Guides

 Creating clear and compelling descriptions

-Your listing description is the silent salesperson for the car.
-Make it count.
-Grab attention with a strong title and opening line that highlight real benefits (“1-Owner, Full Service History, New Tires” beats “Great Car”)
+Your listing description is the silent salesperson for the car, so make it count.
+Grab attention with a strong title and opening line that highlight real benefits (“1-Owner, Full Service History, New Tires” beats “Great Car”).

 Be transparent and thorough with details too – mileage, service history, condition, warranty – so buyers don’t have to guess.
 If information is missing or seems hidden, they’ll likely move on.
 A concise, honest, and engaging description (paired with your photos and video) builds trust.
 It should answer common questions upfront and make the buyer feel confident reaching out.